aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 > "Python is about having the simplest, dumbest compiler imaginable."
-> -- Guido von Rossum in *Masterminds of Programming*
+> --- Guido von Rossum in *Masterminds of Programming*

 People write source code, machines run machine code.
-A compiler turns one into the other -- how?
+A compiler turns one into the other---how?
 The whiff of magic to this hasn't quite gone away: you might spend a semester building one compiler, for a much simpler language than the one you wrote it in.
 Did you just call on a big genie to make a small one?